Real-Dev-Squad/website-welcome/CONTRIBUTING.md

 ├── img                                All the images go here │   ├── discord-page
 |   ├── icons
-|   ├── index-page
-|   ├── logos
+|   ...
-│   ├── shapes
-├── js                                 All Javascript goes here ├──.prettierrc.json                    For formatting code ├── code-of-conduct.html               For code of conduct HTML page ├── discord.html                       For the discord help HTML page
+├── js                                 All JavaScript goes here ├──.prettierrc.json                    For formatting code ├── code-of-conduct.html               For code of conduct HTML page ├── discord.html                       For the discord help HTML page